Himalayan rabbit: Genetics

-Himalayan rabbits are known for having a double copy of the ch gene and a mutated albinism gene which causes the differences in eumelanin and pheomelanin production.
+Himalayan rabbits are known for having a double copy of the "ch" gene and a mutated albinism gene which causes the differences in eumelanin and pheomelanin production.
 The mutation is what creates the specific markings.

-Himalayan rabbits have 4 phenotypes, Black, Blue, Chocolate and Lilac.
+Himalayan rabbits have four phenotypes: Black, Blue, Chocolate and Lilac.

 Black is the original and most dominant color, represented by a "B", Chocolate is a color mutation and is represented as a "b" and Black will always be dominant over Chocolate.
 These two colors are known as full saturation.

 The dilute gene was introduced into the breed through outcrossing with other rabbit breeds to add Blue and Lilac rabbits.
 The dilute gene can occur naturally in Himalayans when the dilute gene mutates in black Himalayans and produces a blue, however, most blue Himalayans now have Netherland dwarf or mini rex influence as a result of breeding for dilutes.
-Dilute is recessive so you will have fewer dilute kittens in a litter produced by heterozygous parents.
+Dilute is recessive so you will have fewer dilute kittens in a litter produced by parents.
 Black is the most common because it is the most dominant, Chocolate and blue are the next common because they both carry a dominant and a recessive trait, Lilac is the rarest as the result of production by two recessive traits.
 If breeding specifically for color, it is possible to fine-tune offspring colors by breeding within specific lines.

-The Himalayan gene (ch) has been bred into many other breeds, but those breeds lack marking modifiers which tends to create smaller, lighter markings.
+The Himalayan gene ("ch") has been bred into many other breeds, but those breeds lack marking modifiers which tends to create smaller, lighter markings.